 Eurographics provides most of its services in digital form and makes the advantages of electronic publication available to members.
 The Digital Library offers full text versions of Computer Graphics Forum, as well as multimedia materials (Video clips, Interactive media and datasets) not available in the paper version.

 Organisations can make the benefits of Eurographics membership available to all their staff in a cost-effective manner.
-This type of membership includes a subscription to the journal Computer Graphics Forum, full access to the Digital Library, the annual Eurographics publications on CD-ROM, considerable discounts on attendance at Eurographics events and timely delivery of up-to-date publications.
-And on top of that: employees of Organisational Members are entitled to a 50% discount on personal membership fees!
+This type of membership includes a subscription to the journal Computer Graphics Forum, full access to the Digital Library and considerable discounts on attendance at Eurographics events.
+And on top of that: employees of Organisational Members are entitled to a discount of up to 50% on personal membership fees!

 (See the list of Eurographics Organizational Members.)